GeekInTheNorth/TeamPayrollBoard/README.md

 * Added the ability to list a number of events
 * Added the ability to configure the refresh rate for the page.
 * Removed the float from the title that could sometimes result in items being displayed to the right of the title box.
+* Changed logic for turning Youtrack milliseconds into a date and time

 TODO
 ====